 the more you can help!

 Each year over 3 million children are reported as victims of physical, sexual, verbal and emotional abuse, neglect, abandonment, and death - and those are only the ones that were reported!
-In the year 2000 approximately 5 million reports were made.
-Of those 5 million plus kids, over 98,000 children were treated just for sexual abuse.1
+That means that close to 9 million children are abused every year!

 Violence and neglect against children is reported-on average of every 10 seconds.
 Because so many cases of child violence and neglect go unreported, it is estimated that the actual number of child victims is 3 times greater.

 Each year almost 1.8 million children are reported missing - many of them abducted from their own homes and front yards.2

 In the USA, Children are more apt to die from violence and neglect than from accidents.
 Child violence permanently disables 18,000 children and youth every year and seriously injures 565,000 are seriously injured every year.3

 Sadly, violence and neglect against children kills 5 children every day in America.
 Most of the children who die are younger than six years of age.
 Of these fatalities, 85 percent were under the age of six; 44 percent of the children were under the age of one.4

 One in five children will be sexually abused by the age of 18 and 97% of individuals institutionalized for violent crimes were themselves abused as children.
 5

 Nine in 10 Americans surveyed regard violence and neglect against children as a serious problem, yet only 1 in 3 reported abuse when confronted with an actual situation.
 6

 are 580,000 children in the United States Foster Care system today.
 7